Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview

-We see that this results in mixing of the operators labelled by different indices, but not of operators labelled by different irreps.
-This is because $R$ labels a conserved charge, whereas the matrix indices only represent some internal space to the topological sector, as we mentioned in Section \ref{Section_Part_One_Electric} when defining the irrep basis for the electric ribbon operators.
-Note that when the irrep is one dimensional, such as when the group $G$ is Abelian, the braiding relation results in the accumulation of a simple phase of $R(h)$, because the matrices belonging to a 1d unitary representation are just phases.
-We should also mention that the braiding relation depends on the orientation of the loop-like excitation and the direction with which the point-like particle is moved through the loop.
+This braiding mixes ribbon operators labelled by different indices, but not operators labelled by different irreps.
+This is because $R$ labels a conserved charge, whereas the matrix indices only represent some internal space to the topological sector, as we mentioned in Section \ref{Section_Part_One_Electric}.
+When the irrep is one dimensional, such as when the group $G$ is Abelian, the braiding relation results in the accumulation of a phase of $R(h)$, because the matrices belonging to a 1d unitary representation are just phases.
+This braiding relation holds for a specific orientation of the loop-like excitation and direction with which the point-like particle is moved through the loop.
 If either orientation was reversed, then we would replace $h$ with its inverse in the braiding relation.
 This braiding relation is natural from the gauge theory perspective and indeed is equivalent to the one that we predicted in Section \ref{Section_Properties_From_Gauge_Theory}.
-The magnetic excitations result in closed paths with non-trivial label (the measurement paths from that section) and the electric excitations are charges which transform when moving around these closed paths.

 We also find non-trivial loop-loop braiding between the magnetic excitations when the group $G$ is non-Abelian.
-When one loop, labelled by $g$, is passed through another, labelled by $h$, the first loop has its label conjugated, so that it becomes $h^{-1}gh$ (or $hgh^{-1}$ depending on the relative orientations of the loops).
-The other label is left unchanged.
+When one loop, labelled by $g$, is passed through another, labelled by $h$, the first loop has its label conjugated, while the other label is left unchanged, as indicated by Equation \ref{Equation_flux_flux_tri_trivial}.
 This braiding is just as we would expect for the braiding of the magnetic excitations in ordinary lattice gauge theory, as explained in Section \ref{Section_Properties_From_Gauge_Theory}.
-This indicates that, while confinement is controlled by $\partial$, it is $\rhd$ that describes how the braiding differs from the ordinary lattice gauge theory case.